wschreyer/PENTrack/README.md

 The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to detect collisions of particle tracks with the experiment geometry defined by triangle meshes using AABB trees.
 Some Linux distributions (e.g. Ubuntu, Debian) include the libcgal-dev package, for all others, it has to be downloaded and installed manually from the website.
 In the latter case, you may have to adjust the CGAL_INCLUDE, CGAL_LIB and CGAL_SHAREDLIB paths in the Makefile.

-CGAL v4.1 - v4.5 have been tested.
+CGAL v4.1 - v4.6 have been tested.

 ### Boost

 The [Boost C++ libraries](https://www.boost.org/) are a prerequisite for the CGAL library.
 Additionally, the simulation uses a 64bit Mersenne Twister pseudo-random number generator and a Runge-Kutta integrator included in Boost 1.53.0 and newer.
+Boost is included in most Linux OSs; should you need to download and compile it manually, you may have to adjust the BOOST_INCLUDE, BOOST_LIB and BOOST_SHAREDLIB paths in the Makefile.

-Boost 1.53.0 - 1.57.0 have been tested.
+Boost 1.53.0 - 1.55.0 are recommended.
 1.56.0 and newer seem to require a C++11 capable compiler (i.e. GCC 4.9.0+) and possibly the option -std=c++11 in the CFLAGS in the Makefile.

 ### muparser